 The LLC itself does not ordinarily pay taxes on its own behalf as a separate entity.
 An LLC will ordinarily be required to file an annual informational tax return with the IRS.

 It is possible for an LLC to elect with the IRS to be taxed in the same manner as a C Corporation, in which case the LLC pays taxes on its retained profits at the corporate tax rate.
 As this election will last for a minimum of five years, and as there may be tax consequences for switching back to pass-through taxation, careful consideration must be taken before exercising this option, including the possibility that the business would be better served by forming as a corporation.

 You should discuss the manner in which your LLC will be taxed with a qualified financial professional.

-Before you opt to become an LLC, make sure you have a full understanding of the state laws which will govern your operations, including any limits on the duration of your LLC, and the amounts of any filing fees or annual fees associated with starting and maintaining an LLC.
+Before you opt to become an LLC, make sure you have a full understanding of the state laws that will govern your operations, including any limits on the duration of your LLC, and the amount of any filing fees or annual fees associated with starting and maintaining an LLC.